Democratic Contenders 2020: Hickenlooper In, Bennet Still Considering

 – Tulsi Gabbard, Hawaii representative

-The most recent candidate to officially enter the race was Beto O’Rourke on March 14.
+The most recent candidate to officially enter the race was Kirsten Gillibrand on March 17.

 Former Colorado Gov. John Hickenlooper